NotAShelf/nvf/docs/release-notes/rl-0.8.md

 - Moved code setting `additionalRuntimePaths` and `enableLuaLoader` out of `luaConfigPre`'s default to prevent being overridden
 - Use conform over custom autocmds for LSP format on save
+- Allow multiple formatters in language modules.
+- Remove formatter options for `astro` and `svelte`, as they have been broken since conception

 [diniamo](https://github.com/diniamo):